David Gatenby

-David John Gatenby (born 12 February 1952) is an Australian cricketer, who played in Australia for Tasmania and in New Zealand for Canterbury.
-He was a right-handed batsman and leg-spin bowler who was born at Launceston, Tasmania.
+David John Gatenby OAM (born 12 February 1952) is an Australian cricketer and farmer.
+He played cricket in Australia for Tasmania and in New Zealand for Canterbury.
+He was a right-handed batsman and leg-spin bowler.

+Born in Launceston, Gatenby attended Scotch College there, then studied at Lincoln College in Christchurch in the early 1970s, earning a Diploma of Agriculture.
+While there he played a season of five first-class matches and one one-day match for Canterbury in the New Zealand cricket season of 1972–73.
+He returned to Tasmania, and played four first-class matches in the 1978–79 season.

-Gatenby was the president of the Tasmanian Farmers and Graziers Association from 2008–2013.
+Gatenby runs a sheep farming property near Campbell Town.
+He was the president of the Tasmanian Farmers and Graziers Association from 2008 to 2013.
 He was later a member of the Heritage Council of Tasmania, and the Tasmanian Forest Practices Board.
+He was awarded the Order of Australia Medal for his services to farming in the 2025 Australia Day Honours.